Azure/acs-engine/README.md

-# Azure Container Service ARM Template Generator
+# Microsoft Azure Container Service Engine - Builds Docker Enabled Clusters

 ## Overview

-`acs-engine` is a tool that produces ARM (Azure Resource Manager) templates for deploying various container orchestrators into Azure.
+The Azure Container Service Engine (`acs-engine`) generates ARM (Azure Resource Manager) templates for Docker enabled clusters on Microsoft Azure with your choice of DCOS, Kubernetes, or Swarm orchestrators.
 The input to the tool is a cluster definition.
-The cluster definition is very similar to (in many cases the same as) the ARM template syntax used to deploy an Azure Container Service cluster.
+The cluster definition is very similar to (in many cases the same as) the ARM template syntax used to deploy a Microsoft Azure Container Service cluster.

+The cluster definition file enables the following customizations to your Docker enabled cluster:
+* choice of DCOS, Kubernetes, or Swarm orchestrators
+* multiple agent pools where each agent pool can specify:
+ * standard or premium VM Sizes,
+ * node count,
+ * Virtual Machine ScaleSets or Availability Sets,
+ * Storage Account Disks or Managed Disks (under private preview),
+ * and Linux or Microsoft Windows.
+* Docker cluster sizes of 1200
+* Custom VNET

+## User guides

+* [ACS Engine](docs/acsengine.md) - shows you how to build and use the ACS engine to generate custom Docker enabled container clusters
+* [Cluster Definition](docs/clusterdefinition.md) - describes the components of the cluster definition file
+* [DCOS Walkthrough](docs/dcos.md) - shows how to create a DCOS enabled Docker cluster on Azure
+* [Kubernetes Walkthrough](docs/kubernetes.md) - shows how to create a Kubernetes enabled Docker cluster on Azure
+* [Swarm Walkthrough](docs/swarm.md) - shows how to create a Swarm enabled Docker cluster on Azure
+* [Custom VNET](examples/vnet) - shows how to use a custom VNET
+* [Attached Disks](examples/disks-storageaccount) - shows how to attach up to 4 disks per node
+* [Managed Disks](examples/disks-managed) (under private preview) - shows how to use managed disks
+* [Large Clusters](examples/largeclusters) - shows how to create cluster sizes of up to 1200 nodes
+* [Windows Clusters](examples/windows) - shows how to create windows or mixed Microsoft Windows and Linux Docker clusters on Microsoft Azure

 ## Development (Docker)